tests-always-included/wick/formulas/cron/README.md

 This formula does not perform any action.
 It exists only to add useful functions to the Wick environment.

+    wickFormula cron

 Functions
 ---------

 ### cron-add

 Add a job to cron.
-Takes additional arguments and passes them to `wick-make-file` from [wick-base].
+Takes additional arguments and passes them to `wickMakeFile` from [wick-base].

     cron-add [WICK_MAKE_FILE_ARGS] JOB_NAME FILE

-* `WICK_MAKE_FILE_ARGS`: Additional arguments as understood by `wick-make-file` from [wick-base].
+* `WICK_MAKE_FILE_ARGS`: Additional arguments as understood by `wickMakeFile` from [wick-base].
 These arguments can be placed anywhere in the argument list.
 * `JOB_NAME`: Name of the cron job to create.
 For best results, try to avoid characters that make regular expressions hard or ones that do not work well as filenames.
 For example, `*super* job!` is a bad name, `super-job` is far better.
 * `FILE`: File to use for the cron job.
 If `--template` is used, this can be a [template].
 This might be placed into a new file or appended to a list of cron jobs in one file, so it is best to avoid setting environment variables.